 I’ve actually done a juice fast before.

 It was when I first bought my juicer, a few years ago.
-I did three days, and did a few more fasts over the years, but never managed to get past 3-4 days.
+I did a three day juice cleanse, and did a few more over the years, but never managed to get past 3-4 days.

 This time I decided I’d finally push it harder.

 My travels for the year finished around December 22, and I wanted to start immediately, but I decided to wait until after Christmas dinner with my family.
 Then I figured I’d help finish the leftovers on Boxing Day too.
 Then part of me wanted to wait until after New Years Eve, but I realised I was just being bitchy.
 Never leave to tomorrow what can be started today!

 So December 27th I started my ten day juice fast.
 Before I tell you how it went, let me talk about what a juice fast is, and why you might want to do it.

 Did you know up to 30%-50% of your daily energy can be spent digesting food?
 That’s why your body shuts down after you eat a huge meal.
 It’s using all its energy to break everything down and send things to the right places.
 Your stomach, intestines, kidneys, liver, brain – it all needs to start working.
 If you’re constantly eating (and therefore, digesting) food, that leaves little energy for anything else, including healing, recovery, cleansing, brain function etc.

 Stopping food intake allows your digestive system to switch off for an extended period of time, meaning your body can distribute it’s energy elsewhere.
 Most people report large increases in energy after the initial “torture” days of the fast, and even healing of old injuries.

 2. It still gives you all your nutrients